algorandfoundation/puya-ts/docs/architecture-decisions/2024-06-06_arc4-by-default.md

 ### Option 2 - Minimum Viable Smart Contract by default, ARC4 is opt in

-The approach taken by Alogrand Python is that a smart contract which extends the base `algopy.Contract` class will inherit no behaviour beyond that described in the context above (ie. `onComplete == clearState ? clearStateProgram() : approvalProgram()`).
-This means the minimum viable smart contract (MVSC) would look something like this:
+The approach taken by Algorand Python is that a smart contract which extends the base `algopy.Contract` class will inherit no behaviour beyond that described in the context above (ie. `onComplete == clearState ? clearStateProgram() : approvalProgram()`).
+This means the minimum viable smart contract would look something like this:

 ```python
 # Contract which always approves